Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 What is social media storytelling?

-Someone posts a status on Facebook about how he becomes a successful marketer.
+Someone posts a status on Facebook about how he became a successful marketer.
 Or a composer unfolds the story behind her latest song in a vlog on Youtube.
 Both of these cases are storytelling.
 More precisely, they’re social media storytelling.

 Social media storytelling is the process of using social media platforms to tell stories about your brand, products, or whatever to captivate your audience.

-We usually read stories that have specific characteristics such as a beginning, middle, and an end with climax or conflict.
+We usually read stories that have specific characteristics, such as a beginning, middle, and an end with climax or conflict.

 It shows how people around the world are trying to help healthcare workers.
-It encourages people to stay quarantined and maintain social-distancing to restrict the spread of Coronavirus.
+It encourages people to stay quarantined and maintain social distancing to restrict the spread of Coronavirus.

-Why social media storytelling is important?
+Why is social media storytelling important?

 Storytelling has psychological superpowers which make it a powerful marketing tool:

 - Action: The connection and emotion that stories arouse don’t just pull on our heartstrings; they can influence our behavior substantially.
-A series of experiments by the neuroeconomist Paul Zak proved the fact.
+A series of experiments by the neuro-economist Paul Zak proved the fact.
 People who watched a video about an ill boy had higher levels of oxytocin in their brain that made them more inclined to donate money to a stranger.

 - Value: Stories do elicit our emotions, sympathy, and actions.
 More than that, stories have a substantial influence on our perceiving the value of something.
 Brands can add more subjective value to their products with invented stories.
-This theoretical conclusion was already signified by the Significant Objects Project.

 How to do storytelling on social media platforms?